-Abstract-In this paper, a new reinforcement learning method is proposed to solve a train marshaling problem for assembling an outgoing train.
+Abstract- This paper proposes a new reinforcement learning method to solve a train marshaling problem for assembling an outgoing train.
+In the problem, the arrangement of incoming freight cars is assumed to be random.
+Then, the cars are rearranged to the desired layout in order to assemble an outgoing train.
 In the proposed method, each set of freight cars that have the same destination make a group, and the desirable group layout constitutes the best outgoing train.
-The incoming freight cars are classified into several sub-tracks' by the random arrangement.
-Then, the cars are rearranged to the main track by a certain desirable order from sub-tracks.
-When a rearrangement operation is conducted, several cars located on different sub-tracks are collected by a locomotive.
-In order to rearrange cars by the desirable order, cars are removed from a sub-track to another sub-track.
+Then, a rearrange operation is conducted by using several sub-tracks and an outgoing train is assembled in the main track.
+When a rearrangement operation is conducted in the proposed method, several cars located on different sub-tracks are collected by a locomotive so that the transfer distance of locomotive is reduced.
+In order to rearrange cars by the desirable order, cars are removed from a sub-track to one of other sub-tracks.
 Each marshaling plan that consists of series of removal and rearrangement operations are generated by a reinforcement learning system based on the transfer distance of a locomotive.
 The total transfer distance of the locomotive required to assemble an outgoing train can be minimized by the proposed method.